Wise up on IR35 Reform

-With complex reforms that confuse the most experienced contractors, IR35 can prove a headache that won’t go away.
-Our concise guide covers all the main points, giving you a simple yet comprehensive overview of this important set of regulations.
+Our concise guide provides you with a simple yet comprehensive overview of the latest updates to this important set of regulations.

 IR35 Glossary – Use our glossary to understand this guide

 IR35 is a tax law announced in 1999, which took effect from April 2000 as part of the Finance Act.
 Formally known as the Intermediaries Legislation, IR35 was introduced to tackle the problem of disguised employment.
 This is where long-term workers are engaged by organisations on a freelance basis through an intermediary (usually a limited company) rather than on a permanent contract of employment, for the primary purpose of both parties gaining a tax advantage.
 Although the legislation has a legitimate role to play in defending both workers’ rights from unscrupulous employers and the HMRC from lost tax revenue, IR35 has been heavily criticised for its ‘sledgehammer’ approach.